JCMais/graphql-yup-middleware/README.md

 #### graphql-relay

 If using the helper `mutationWithClientMutationId` from `graphql-relay`, you need to store the resulting mutation configuration to a variable, since if you try to add the `validationSchema` directly, it's not going to work (`graphql-relay` does not forward extra properties).
+See this issue for more details: https://github.com/graphql/graphql-relay-js/issues/244

 This will not work: